 Sympathy.
 We also measured the extent to which participants felt sympathy toward the victim and the perpetrator.
 These two measures were determined through a factor analysis using Varimax rotation (see Supplemental Material available online).
 Sympathy toward the victim ($\alpha = .90$) measured the extent to which participants felt sympathy, compassion, and concern toward Naomi and anger, outrage, and irritation toward the manager.
-Sympathy toward the perpetrator ($\alpha = .87$) measured the extent to which participants felt sympathy, compassion, and concern toward the manager and anger, outrage, and irritation toward Naomi.
+Sympathy toward the perpetrator ($\alpha = .87$) measured the extent to which participants felt sympathy, compassion, and concern toward the extent to which participants felt sympathy, compassion, and concern toward the manager and anger, outrage, and irritation toward the manager and anger, outrage, and irritation toward Naomi.
 These emotions were rated on scales from 1 (not at all) to 7 (very much).
 The order of the scales and items within the scales were randomized across participants.